 On average, women enter menopause at 51 years, meaning that most women today live about 30 years into their post-menopausal period.
 This intimate experience varies greatly for each woman.
 Besides other prevalent physiological changes like fatigue and hot flashes, it is common for women to report skin problems during menopause.
 Sadly, this issue is often neglected and there is a lack of research exploring it.

 There is no denying that the skin changes during menopause can be both uncomfortable and distressing.
 Hormonal changes, stress, genetics, just to name a few, are possible culprits.
 It is usually hard to narrow down acne to a single cause.

 Perimenopausal Acne develops in women for much the same reasons that it curses our years in puberty.
-The changes and imbalances in hormones during these periods of life impact our skin’s natural defenses and trigger acne.
+The changes and imbalances in hormone levels during this stage of life impact our skin’s natural defenses and trigger acne.

 Acne in perimenopausal women is rarely severe enough to warrant medical treatment, and once your hormones balance out, the acne usually disappears.